 minIni - a minimal INI file parser

-minIni is a programmer's library to read and write "INI" files in embedded systems. minIni takes little resources, has a deterministic memory footprint and can be configured for various kinds of file I/O libraries. minIni provides functionality for reading, writing and deleting keys from an INI file, all in 830 lines of (commented) source code (version 1.2) in C (the code also compiles in C++ and comes with a wrapper class).
+minIni is a programmer's library to read and write "INI" files in embedded systems. minIni takes little resources, has a deterministic memory footprint and can be configured for various kinds of file I/O libraries. minIni provides functionality for reading, writing and deleting keys from an INI file, all in just below 900 lines of (commented) source code in C (the code also compiles in C++ and comes with a wrapper class).

 The principal purpose for minIni is to be used on embedded systems that run on an RTOS (or even without any operating system). minIni requires that such a system provides a kind of storage and file I/O system, but it does not require that this file I/O system is compatible with the standard C/C++ library —indeed, the standard library is often too big and resource-hungry for embedded systems.

 If you wish to know more about minIni, please see the manual that is in the source code archive.